Eplerenone tablets Inspra

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Inspra® 25 mg and 50 mg film-coated tablets; Pfizer Limited, The electronic Medicines Compendium.
-Dated August 2013.
+Manufacturer's PIL, Inspra® 25 mg and 50 mg film-coated tablets; Upjohn UK Ltd, The electronic Medicines Compendium.
+Dated February 2021.